anna-cee/t3a2-part-a/README.md

 - I'd like to be able to share the text.
 Even though I'm not looking for a social platform, it would be handy to be able to share the text from entries with others in some way, whether it's as a text message, email, airdrop or on a social media platform, so if I want to use it for work or share an idea or something, I can do that easily.

+Revision
+- Although I don't want it to be too much like my work writing programs, I would like to be able to write characters and scenes and save them.

 ### User Profile # 3
 ### Paige Turner: journal-keeper who wants to write creatively